 Now, before I try to sell you the idea of tossing your toy box in exchange for a shelving unit, I want to say something important: Not every child is the same.

 My daughter has always been very focused and creative with her play, and I didn't see the toy box interfere with that.

 Every single, seemingly useless, little plastic McDonald's toy that was lumped in with the mounds of toys that we're gifted her, did get played with…and in some pretty creative ways.

 I am a big fan of loose parts play.

 Calmer kids and a cleaner house

-I don’t hate toy boxes, by the way.
-But since learning about Montessori, and implementing our shelves (after re-gifting a ton of toys), our home is calmer, cleaner, and my kids, (which have since multiplied in number), are more calm and focused than ever!
+I don't hate toy boxes, by the way.
+But since learning about Montessori, and implementing our shelves (after re-gifting a ton of toys), our home is calmer and cleaner, and my kids, (who have since multiplied in number), are more calm and focused than ever!

 10 reasons to use Montessori toy shelves

 1) It makes putting things back in their place more appealing, maybe even fun; part of the activity.